 Melissa Harrison is the author and nature writer behind the acclaimed novels Clay and the Costa-shortlisted At Hawthorn Time.
 Her latest book All Among The Barley is set in 1930s Suffolk and tells the story of Edie, a farm girl on the cusp of adulthood, and a way of life caught between tradition and modernity.

-Ahead of her appearance at London Literature Festival later this month we caught up with the novelist to discuss the origins of All Among The Barley, the similarities between its 1930s setting and the present, and how she sees England in 2018.
+Ahead of her appearance at Southbank Centre's London Literature Festival we caught up with the novelist to discuss the origins of All Among The Barley, the similarities between its 1930s setting and the present, and how she sees England in 2018.

 All of your novels have given great prominence to the nature and landscape in which they are set.
 What comes first for you, a desire to write about a particular environment, or the premise of the novel?